Africa is huge, and approaching it is a bit like dropping into a French patisserie. If it’s your first time, where do you start?

-And southern Africa is filled with adventure and discovery, a continent that demands respect and admiration.
-But, like anywhere, some corners beckon more than others.
+Malawi is located in southern Africa, a region filled with adventure and discovery, on a continent that demands respect and admiration.
+But, like anywhere, some corners are more appealing than others, and Malawi is one of those corners.

 Is Malawi safe?
 Well, Africa is a huge continent and parts of it have a (justifiable) reputation for violence and crime – there are pockets of war, areas held by terrorists, and mega-cities in which being a foreign solo female traveler will be unsettling at the very least.
 But Malawi is small, rural and quite safe.
 According to AnswersAfrica, it’s the 6th safest country in Africa.